Chapter 1. How to Upgrade

 - Ensure only supported package groups are installed

-@nfs-server), and Print Server.
-Check which package groups are installed with the
+Check which package groups are installed using the

 yum grouplistcommand.
 Remove other package groups before upgrading and reinstall them when your upgrade is complete.